DAY TWO

 Walking in was yet another absolute wow moment of the day – the scale of this place just really takes your breath away!
 I’ve never seen anything like it.

-After admiring the building itself for a few minutes, I had to make a stop to see one of the most iconic sculptures in all of art history: Michelangelo’s incredible Pieta.
-Showing Mary with the body of Jesus, it’s known for its….
+After admiring the building itself for a few minutes, I had to make a stop to see one of the most iconic sculptures in all of art history: Michelangelo’s incredible Pietà.
+Showing Mary with the body of Jesus, it’s the only piece that Michelangelo ever signed, and he did it in a rage one night after he overheard someone attribute it to another sculptor.

 With that major cultural bucket list item accomplished, I continued to walk around the space, just admiring the breadth of art and history that was surrounding me.

 One thing that did make me laugh a little: as I was in line outside, I was excited about a few things in particular that I was about to get to see, finally getting to be in the presence of things I had only learned about on paper.
-Along with the Pieta, one of them was Bernini’s Baldacchino, a [fill this in] that I remember really being impressed by in AP art history.
-There’s so much symbolism, intricate detail, unique design… and as soon as I walked in, there it was under restoration. 😅
+Along with the Pietà, one of them was Bernini’s Baldacchino, a massive bronze Baroque canopy – nearly 100 feet tall – that stands over the papal altar directly above St. Peter's tomb that I remember really being impressed by in AP art history.
+There’s so much symbolism, intricate detail, unique design… and as soon as I walked in, there it was, fully covered, under restoration. 😅

 (Here’s what it normally looks like:)